A Fleeting GLIMPSE of N/O Enrichment at Cosmic Dawn: Evidence for Wolf Rayet N Stars in a z = 6.1 Galaxy: JWST/NIRSpec Spectra

-A higher Balmer decrement from $F_{\mathrm{H}\alpha}/F_{\mathrm{H}\beta}$ than from $F_{\mathrm{H}\gamma}/F_{\mathrm{H}\beta}$ can arise under high-density conditions, where collisional excitation selectively enhances the H$\alpha$ flux relative to H$\beta$ and H$\gamma$.
+A greater enhancement of the observed $F_{\mathrm{H}\alpha}/F_{\mathrm{H}\beta}$ decrement than of the $F_{\mathrm{H}\beta}/F_{\mathrm{H}\gamma}$ decrement can arise under high-density conditions, where collisional excitation selectively enhances the lowest excited level ($n=2$; requires lowest energy to excite), leading to higher H$\alpha$ flux relative to H$\beta$ and H$\gamma$.
 To assess whether such an enhancement is physically plausible, we examined the \texttt{Cloudy} photoionization models \citep{chatzikos23, gunasekera23} presented in \citet{martinez25}, which span a wide range of nebular densities (up to $n_e=10^9$ cm$^{-3}$).
-For the nebular conditions determined in this work (i.e., $T_e$, $\log U$, $Z$, N/O; see Section~\ref{sec:abund}), densities of $n_e\sim10^6$ cm$^{-3}$ are needed to produce the observed H$\alpha$ enhancement while minimally affecting H$\beta$ and H$\gamma$.
+For the nebular conditions determined in this work (i.e., $T_e$, $\log U$, $Z$, N/O; see Section~\ref{sec:neb_prop}), densities of $n_e\sim10^6$ cm$^{-3}$ are needed to produce the observed H$\alpha$ enhancement while minimally affecting H$\beta$ and H$\gamma$.
 Although this density is roughly an order of magnitude higher than the values measured in \citet{topping24a} and in this study (Section~\ref{sec:temden}; Table~\ref{tbl3}), it could indicate that the ISM contains unresolved clumps of even higher density than the volume-weighted values probed by the density diagnostics used in this work.
 We, therefore, attribute the observed H$\alpha$ excess to collisional enhancement.

-Accordingly, we adopted the reddening derived from H$\gamma$/H$\beta$, $E(B-V)=\ebv^{+\ebveu}{-\ebved}$ mag, and corrected all emission lines for the resulting (minimal) dust attenuation.
+Accordingly, we adopted the reddening derived from H$\gamma$/H$\beta$, $E(B-V)=\ebv^{+\ebveu}_{-\ebved}$ mag using \citeauthor{cardelli89} (the \citeauthor{calzetti00} value is similar at $E(B-V)=0.050\pm0.1215$ mag), and corrected all emission lines for the resulting (minimal) dust attenuation.
 We used the \citet{calzetti00} reddening law for the rest-UV emission lines ($\lambda<3200$ \AA) and the \citet{cardelli89} reddening law for the rest-optical emission lines ($\lambda>3200$ \AA).
 After applying the reddening correction, the H$\alpha$/H$\beta$ ratio still shows a collisional excess of \HAexc\ above the theoretical value; we correct for this excess and report a final $F_{\rm H\alpha}=$\FHaCorr\ erg s$^{-1}$ cm$^{-2}$.
-The adopted reddening and de-reddened line intensities are listed in Table~\ref{tbl2}.
-As the rest-UV and rest-optical spectra were obtained during different observing runs with distinct pointings and strategies, we report the UV lines relative to $F_{\rm CIII] \lambda\lambda1907,1909}\times100$ and the optical lines relative to $F_{\rm H\beta}\times100$, without applying any relative scalings between the two datasets.